tuura/plato/doc/manual.md

 Using the tool from Workcraft
 ======================================================================================

-This section will discuss how to use plato from within Workcraft.
+This section will discuss how to use Plato from within Workcraft.
 There are many other features of Workcraft, both as part of the STG plug in, some of which I will discuss in the context of concepts here, and as part of other modelling formalisms.
 More